coderefinery/train-the-trainer/content/streaming-practice-1.md

 Not in scope for this lesson:
-* Actual lesson content (use a lesson you already know or make up something that sounds good for the purposes of this lesson).
+* Actual lesson content (use the {doc}`sample-teaching-plan` or a lesson you already know or make up something that sounds good for the purposes of this lesson).
 * How to teach well.
 * Technical aspects of making a good screenshare and audio quality.
 * Director and broadcaster related things (but someone will simulate